bluz71/git-status-fly/README.md

 - `2` Current and remote branches have diverged

-Note, the absence of an environment indicates falsehood, for example if `GSF_REPOSITORY` is unset then that signals the current directory is not a Git repository.
+Note, the absence of any environment variable indicates falsehood, for example if `GSF_REPOSITORY` is unset then that signals the current directory is not a Git repository.

 For performance reasons, untracked files and change counts are ignored.